 - Build your own nature trails

 Take a walk with NCC staff to learn about biodiversity and nature conservation on a nearby nature trail, green space or your own schoolyard.

 - Field trip to Tall Grass Prairie Preserve

 Looking for a presentation on a specific theme or activity?
 Get in touch with us to find out about custom programs.

 Thank you to our donors

-Support for NCC's Manitoba Nature Education Program has been provided by the Conservation Trust, a Manitoba Climate and Green Plan Initiative delivered by the Manitoba Habitat Heritage Corporation; the TD Friends of the Environment Foundation; and the W. Garfield Weston Foundation's LEAF program.
+Support for NCC's Manitoba Nature Education Program has been provided by the Conservation Trust, a Manitoba Climate and Green Plan Initiative delivered by the Manitoba Habitat Heritage Corporation; the TD Friends of the Environment Foundation; and the Weston Family Foundation's LEAF program.
 We thank all of the above organizations for their support of nature education in Manitoba.